mirah/pindah/README.md

     -rw-r--r--   1 user           user        13222 Feb  7 23:16 bin/hello_world-debug.apk

 This .apk file may be installed on a connected device or emulator with
-<tt>rake install</tt>.
+<tt>rake installd</tt>.
 It may even distributed for users to install
-themselves, though stable versions should use the <tt>release</tt>
+themselves, though stable versions should be built with the
-task.
+<tt>release</tt> task.

 The official documentation has
 [more details on building](http://developer.android.com/guide/developing/other-ide.html#Building).
 The